SpyrosGew/Chill-Library/README.md

 # Chill-Library
+Status :in development

-in development Project for web development at University
+Project for web development at University creating a simple library web application using html css javascript node.js and sqlite.